 Histology of the Heart

 The heart is able to achieve this autonomy based on its histological make-up.
 The organ is comprised of specialized conductive tissue that can generate an action potential independent of the nervous system.
-Additionally, the cardiac muscle cells are better equipped to conduct the electrical impulse to have equal distribution of the stimuli.
 This article will look at the early embryology of the heart (not including cardiac origami), review the basic gross anatomy, and discuss the cellular architecture and histological arrangement of the organ.
 Clinically relevant points will also be discussed.

 Mono-nucleated, with the nucleus centrally placed and numerous mitochondria located in the cytoplasm

 Features: sarcomeres, intercalated discs, gap junctions, desmosomes, fascia adherens

 Features: leaky ion channels, fewer myofibrils, reduced potential resistance

 Endocardium: simple squamous epithelium with the subendocardial tissue found underneath

 Myocardium: cardiomyocytes are branched and it is highly vascularized